-Job Description: We are looking for lead and junior counselors to help get kids outside this summer at the Green Heron Nature Camp.
+Job Description: We are looking for junior and senior mentors to help get kids outside this school year at our Nature Immersion Camp.
 The ideal candidate is fun-loving, has lots of energy and has experience working with youth.
 Counselors will provide campers with a safe, positive, fun atmosphere, encouraging them as they become confident and comfortable in nature.
-Counselors implement the weekly day camp curriculum in a 100% outdoor environment.
-Camp activities include: nature games, crafting, hiking, exploring, learning outdoor skills, canoeing, etc. There will be up to 12-14 kids and 3 counselors each week.
+Counselors implement the monthly day camp curriculum in a 100% outdoor environment.
+Camp activities include: nature games, crafting, hiking, exploring, learning outdoor skills, canoeing, etc. There will be up to 12-14 kids and 2 counselors each session.

-Responsibilities: • Lead Green Heron Nature Camp youth in organized activities • Positively engage with Green Heron Nature Camp youth • Help prepare weekly and daily curriculum and adjust appropriately as day proceeds • Assist in healthy communication skills both at the staff level, and with youth • Assist with all sanitation protocols to maintain a safe environment at camp
+Responsibilities: • Lead Nature Camp youth in organized activities • Positively engage with Nature Camp youth • Help prepare monthly curriculum and adjust appropriately as day proceeds • Assist in healthy communication skills both at the staff level, and with youth • Assist with all sanitation protocols to maintain a safe environment at camp

 Qualifications: • Love of youth & nature • Experience working with youth ages 6-12 • Good at leading games & assisting youth in nature-based crafts • Working knowledge of local flora/fauna is a plus but not required • Assist with balance of staying on schedule versus flexibility to respond to moments of wonder, skilled at assessing time & priority allocations of the day • Ability to use creative teaching techniques and group management skills • Positive attitude and work ethic, teamwork skills, oral communication skills